Color-avoiding directed paths in tournaments: Introduction

+Thus, for example, the constructions of Hamaker--Stein \cite{MR754867} and Gowers--Long \cite{MR4298506} actually prove lower bounds on $G_{3,2}(n)$, from which one deduces the upper bounds on $g_{3,2}(N)$ which we discussed above.

+In fact, the work of Hamaker--Stein, as well as many subsequent papers on this topic, study yet another geometric question which we now introduce.
 A {\it tripod} of order $n$ consists of a corner and the three adjacent edges of an integer $n \times n \times n$ cube.
 The corner of the tripod is called its \textit{apex}.
 We say that a collection of tripods is \textit{aligned} if they are translates of one other, and that they \emph{pack} if they are pairwise disjoint.
 The maximum number of aligned tripods which pack and whose apex is in $[n]^3$ is precisely $G_{3,2}(n)$, as two tripods with apices in $[n]^3$ are disjoint if and only if their apices are $2$-comparable.
-Recall that Tiskin \cite{MR2326159} proved that $G_{3,2}(n)=o(n^2)$; his motivation came from the question of packing tripods, and he proved the equivalent statement that the density of $3$-space that can be filled with tripods of order of $n$ is $o(1)$ as $n \to \infty$.
-Indeed, it is not hard to show that the two questions are equivalent: bounding the maximum number of disjoint tripods of order $n$ whose apex lies in $[n]^3$ is equivalent to bounding the maximum density of $3$-space that can be packed by order-$n$ tripods.
+Most of the early paper studying $G_{3,2}(n)$ were motivated from the question of packing tripods, and it is not hard to show that the two questions are equivalent: bounding the maximum number of disjoint tripods of order $n$ whose apex lies in $[n]^3$ is equivalent to bounding the maximum density of $3$-space that can be packed by order-$n$ tripods.
 For a formal statement (and in particular for the formal definition of the density of a packing), we refer to \cite[Chapter 4]{MR1311249} or \cite{MR754866}.

 More generally, a {\it $(q,r)$-pod of order $n$} consists of a corner and the incident $(r-1)$-dimensional faces of an integer $q$-dimensional cube with side length $n$.
 We may just refer to it as a $(q,r)$-pod if the order $n$ is implicit.
 As above, the corner of the $(q,r)$-pod is called its \textit{apex}, and a collection of $(q,r)$-pods is \textit{aligned} if they are translates of each other, and the collection \textit{packs} if they are pairwise disjoint.
 The maximum number of aligned $(q,r)$-pods that pack whose apex is in $[n]^q$ is precisely $G_{q,r}(n)$ as two $(q,r)$-pods with apices in $[n]^q$ are disjoint if and only if their apices are $r$-comparable.
 Indeed, if $(x_1,\ldots,x_q),(y_1,\ldots,y_q) \in [n]^q$ are not $r$-comparable, then $(z_1,\ldots,z_q) \in [n]^q$ given by $z_i=\max(x_i,y_i)$ for each coordinate $i$ is in both the $(q,r)$-pod with apex $(x_1,\ldots,x_q)$ and the $(q,r)$-pod with apex $(y_1,\ldots,y_q)$.
 Conversely, if $(x_1,\ldots,x_q),(y_1,\ldots,y_q)$ are $r$-comparable, then without loss of generality, $y_i>x_i$ for $i=1,\ldots,r$, in which case every element of the $(q,r)$-pod with apex $(y_1,\ldots,y_q)$ has value at least $y_i$ in coordinate $i$ for each $i \in [r]$, but no element of the $(q,r)$-pod with apex $(x_1,\ldots,x_q)$ has this property, so these $(q,r)$-pods are disjoint.